henryphseven/Operating_Systems/README.md

 5. thread_cv.c: implement conditional variables

-In this program, I create 10 threads and define a global variable "count".
+The program creates 10 threads and has a global variable "count".
 Only when count = tid can the thread start to work.
 Before starting work, the thread is a receiver; after finishing work, the thread becomes a sender.
 Initially count is -1.